JackieHo10/ANLY590/README.md

-# ANLY590
+# ANLY_590
-Neural Nets and Deep Learning
+Assignments for Neural Nets and Deep Learning